-The Captal took three deep breaths before commencing.
+The Captal checked that he was indeed the focus of attention.
+He took three deep breaths before continuing.
 ‘She is nominally the heiress to the counties of Albi, Toulouse, Beziers, Carcassonne and Razes.
 Her family, the Trencavels on one side and St Gilles on the other, ruled these counties as independent kingdoms.
 Some think that they were the rightful rulers of the whole of Occitan.
 However, one hundred and fifty years ago the Albigensian Crusade removed all their wealth, property and status by force of arms.
 The Trencavels were singled out for special attention because of their determination to uphold the Cathar religion, its beliefs and culture.
 The Roman Church judged this religion to be, of its very nature, heresy, hence the justification for the Crusade.’

 John overheard the briefing because of his position as squire to Lord James.
 That night he waited on the table and busied himself clearing away the remains of the meal as the briefing started.
 Next, he ensured the four men’s goblets remained topped up with the best red wine of all their supplies.